 One way to prevent shingles is to get vaccinated.
 The chickenpox vaccine is often given as a routine childhood vaccine.
 Adults who have not had chickenpox can also get the vaccine.

 For those who have already had chickenpox, there is also a shingles vaccine.
 The Food and Drug Administration approved the shingles vaccine for adults over the age of 50.
-The CDC recommend adults
+The CDC recommend adults over the age of 60 who have a history of chickenpox get the vaccine.
+There is no maximum age for getting the vaccine.

 It's important to understand that both vaccines do not guarantee an individual will not be infected with the virus.
 They do substantially decrease a person's chances of developing the diseases, however.